AthenaOne

 Get Time Slots: Use GET /timeslots with resource_id and/or healthcare_service_id from previous calls to find available appointment times.

-/timeslots call without filtering parameters to see all available slots, then use resource_id or healthcare_service_id to narrow down results.Create and retrieve appointments.
+/timeslots call without filtering parameters to see all available slots, then use resource_id or healthcare_service_id to narrow down results.Appointment Booking

 Book Appointment: Use POST /appointments with a patient ID (from Patient Management) and time slot details (from Availability) to create appointments.